 Delivering landscape and community benefits through partnerships and investment.

-Drought resilient soils & landscapes grants program
+Drought resilient soils & landscapes project

 This project will demonstrate that relatively low-cost interventions and changes in grazing practices can rehydrate grazing landscapes, improve soil, water, and biodiversity assets, and remediate existing erosion.